Julicolo/rust-book/README.md

 In the root directory, run `cargo build`.

-When Cargo is done compiling and building, run `cargo run chapter-<:id>`.
+When Cargo is done compiling and building, run `cargo run --bin chapter<:id>`.

-For example: `cargo run chapter-1`.
+For example: `cargo run --bin chapter01`.